casper-network/docs-archive/implementation/serialization-standard.rst

 Deploy-Header
 ~~~~~~~~~~~~~
-The deploy header is defined as
+The deploy header is defined as:

 .. code:: rust